tashfernandes/tashfernandes.github.io/index.md

-I am a **Postdoctoral Researcher** in the School of Computing at Macquarie University, Sydney, Australia.
+I am a **Lecturer in Cyber Security** in the School of Computing at Macquarie University, Sydney, Australia.

 My areas of research include differential privacy, metric differential privacy, quantitative information flow for privacy and privacy-preserving natural language processing.